chuyangliu/snake/README.md

 ## Todos

+1. Optimize graph search algorithm

+   In the algorithm of AI, finding shortest and longest path is needed.
+To find shortest path effectively, A* algorithm is used.
+The heuristic value is only the manhatten distance which is not good enough because there are walls on the map that make the mahatten distance unreliable.
+To find longest path, DFS is used.
+Just as the gif in the demos shows, this algorithm is not the best.
+Though the longest path is an NP problem, there must be some other ways to find an approximately longest path.

-1. Optimize AI algorithm.
+2. Optimize AI algorithm.

    Current AI algorithm is not the best.
 There are many situations in which the snake will kill itself after moving.
 There is only a few chances that the snake can fill in all the map area.

-2. Use GUI library instead of console to run the program.
+3. Use GUI library instead of console to run the program.

    This program uses different console output color to show the game.
 The effect is constrained by console properities.
 So using a GUI library such as OpenGL to show the game will be better.